telerik/xaml-docs/controls/radrichtextbox/troubleshooting/rendering-glitches.md

 The default rendering mechanism of RadRichTextBox uses the **Direct2D** technology and the [FormattedText](https://docs.microsoft.com/en-us/dotnet/api/system.windows.media.formattedtext) class.
 Although it is **faster**, it can sometimes lead to unexpected behavior when rendering the contents of a document.

 The legacy option is the **TextBlockWithPropertyCaching** rendering mechanism which uses draws a single [TextBlock](https://docs.microsoft.com/en-us/dotnet/api/system.windows.controls.textblock) per line.
 The advantage here is that this mechanism prevents some rendering glitches which might occur while using the **Direct2D** technology.

-Something to note is that the Direct2D option is faster and you might experience some performance diminishments in the rendering when using the **TextBlockWithPropertyCaching**.
+Something to note is that the Direct2D option is faster.
+You might experience some performance diminishments in the rendering when using the **TextBlockWithPropertyCaching**.

 ## Exposed Members